The Oddities (professional wrestling): World Wrestling Federation (1998–1999)

 In 1999, the Oddities began another feud, this time against a coalition between Too Much (Brian Christopher and Scott Taylor) and The Disciples of Apocalypse (8-Ball and Skull), but it was short and unsuccessful.
 At the Royal Rumble in 1999, Golga made a short appearance before being eliminated by Steve Austin.
 Kurrgan also appeared and lasted longer than Golga before being eliminated by Kane.

-In February 1999, all 4 members of the Oddities were released by the WWF.
+After the February 28, 1999 edition of Sunday Night Heat, all 4 members of the Oddities were released by the WWF.
+They were written off of TV where The Undertaker defeated Kurrgan in a quick squash match, with the Ministry of Darkness beating down all of the other members of The Oddities after the match.

+Golga died on June 7, 2006, from bladder cancer after a two-year battle.

 Independent circuit (2007–2009)

 In August 2007, Giant Silva led an unofficial incarnation of the stable named Odd-It-Tees in National Wrestling Superstars, teaming up with a Golga impersonator named Goal-Duh and being managed by George Steele.
 They were later joined by The Zombie.
 The team was short-lived and competed for the last time in 2009.